Preoccupied II Cor. 10:5 CLICK TITLE FOR AUDIO

-How do you de-clutter so that you can start concentrating on spiritual matters?
+How do you de-clutter your life and mind so that you can start concentrating on spiritual matters?
 We’ll just get down to the business at hand and deal with the trouble so that you can find a remedy and free up your mind.

-Men are preoccupied with lust – the lust of the flesh and the lust of the eyes – 1 Jn 2:16
+Preoccupied with lust – you may be consumed with the lust of the flesh and the lust of the eyes [1 Jn 2:16].
+Many people are.

-Men are preoccupied with work – ye cannot serve God and mammon – Matt 6:24]; you’ll love the one and hate the other.
+Preoccupied with work – ye cannot serve God and mammon [Matt 6:24]; you’ll love the one and hate the other.

-Men are preoccupied with health – no man ever yet hated his own flesh; but nourisheth and cherisheth it – Eph 5:29 – look at all the attention to vitamins and health care
+Preoccupied with health – no man ever yet hated his own flesh; but nourisheth and cherisheth it [Eph 5:29].
+Look at all the attention given to vitamins and health care these.

-Men are preoccupied with exercise – bodily exercise profiteth little – 1 Tim 4:8 – look at all the health clubs and the amount of time people spend at them.
+Preoccupied with exercise – bodily exercise profiteth little [1 Tim 4:8].
+Look at all the health clubs and the amount of time people spend at them.

-Men are preoccupied with recreation – lovers of pleasures more than lovers of God – 2 Tim 3:4 – look at all the sports, entertainment and ways to spend your time and money with amusements – look at all the video games that preoccupy your mind
+Preoccupied with recreation – lovers of pleasures more than lovers of God [2 Tim 3:4].
+Look at all the sports, entertainment and ways to spend your time and money with amusements.
+Look at all the video games that can preoccupy your mind.

-Men are preoccupied with food – their God is their belly – Phil 3:19 – look at all the restaurants, grocery stores and organic foods
+Preoccupied with food – their God is their belly [Phil 3:19].
+Look at all the restaurants, grocery stores and organic foods.

-Men are preoccupied with clothes – the fashion of this world passeth away – 1 Cor 7:31
+Preoccupied with clothes – the fashion of this world passeth away [1 Cor 7:31].

-Men are preoccupied with fear – I will not fear what man shall do unto me – Heb 13:6
+Preoccupied with fear – I will not fear what man shall do unto me [Heb 13:6].

-Men are preoccupied with worry – be careful for nothing – Phil 4:6
+Preoccupied with worry – be careful for nothing [Phil 4:6].

-Men are preoccupied with trouble – man is born unto trouble, as the sparks fly upward – Job 5:7 – trouble with the kids, trouble with the spouse, trouble with the job, trouble with the bank, with the market
+Preoccupied with trouble – man is born unto trouble, as the sparks fly upward [Job 5:7].
+There is trouble with the kids, trouble with the spouse, trouble with the job, trouble with the bank, trouble with the market, and so forth.

-Men are preoccupied with their possessions – a man’s life consisteth not in the abundance of the things which he possesseth – Lk 12:15 – look at all the storage units
+Preoccupied with possessions – a man’s life consisteth not in the abundance of the things which he possesseth [Lk 12:15].
+Look at all the storage units.

 Here are some things you can do to get these things out of your mind: